 Participants also gain an invaluable asset in the bonds of trust and open communication that form among a group of colleagues from across the breadth of the system and which will continue long after their graduation to enrich their careers.

 Orientation and Base Camp

 We have learned that it is important to take care to orient the participants to the program so everyone starts from a common foundation.
-Thus the Program’s first event in early September is an Orientation session similar in format to the learning sessions to come.
+Thus the Program’s first event in early fall is an Orientation session similar in format to the learning sessions to come.
 Participants are welcomed, introduced to each other, briefed on the program and invited to reflect on and work with the concept of a personal leadership practice as a means to assess and track their own development.

-Because participants come to the Program with widely varying familiarity with the basics of governance and public management in Canada, a four-day “Base Camp” is offered in two 2-day sessions in October before participants begin the regular.
+Because participants come to the Program with widely varying familiarity with the basics of governance and public management in Canada, a four-day “Base Camp” is offered in two 2-day sessions before participants begin.
 These intensive sessions provide an overview of Parliament, Cabinet, the roles and relations between the federal and provincial/territorial governments, the role of the courts, machinery of government, the policy process, legislation and regulations, setting the fiscal plan, determining expenditure budgets, public accounts and accountability.
 The base camp's “back to basics” approach has been well received.
 This session also provides participants with the opportunity to set inital individual and group development goals for the Program.

 The Program is organized into two parts, each of which includes at least eight day and a half or two-day sessions.

 Part One: Public Sector Management and Governance